Ayush-Puri/Financial-Management-System/README.md

 []

-This README provides a structured and quick reference for using the SYFE Financial Management API effectively.
+This README provides a structured and quick reference for using the Financial Management API effectively.